-- 8.2.1 All components of the engine must be controlled by an Electronic Control Unit (ECU) which has been manufactured by the FIA designated supplier. - The ECU may only be used with FIA approved software and may only be connected to the control system wiring loom, sensors and actuators as specified by the FIA. - 8.2.2 All control sensors, actuators and FIA monitoring sensors will be specified and homologated by the FIA.

-Every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle.

-- These components and units may not be disassembled or modified in any way and seals and identifiers must remain intact and legible. - 8.2.3 The control system wiring loom connectivity will be specified by the FIA. - 8.2.4 Pneumatic valve pressure may only be controlled via a passive mechanical regulator or from the ECU and its operation will be monitored by the ECU. - 8.2.5 The car hydraulic system will be monitored by the ECU. - 8.2.6 The ECU will be designed to run from a car system supply voltage of 12V nominal provided by a homologated voltage regulator.
+- 8.2.1 All components of the engine and gearbox, including clutch, differential and all associated actuators must be controlled by an Electronic Control Unit (ECU) which has been manufactured by an FIA designated supplier to a specification determined by the FIA. - The ECU may only be used with FIA approved software and may only be connected to the control system wiring loom, sensors and actuators in an manner specified by the FIA. - 8.2.2 All control sensors, actuators and FIA monitoring sensors will be specified and homologated by the FIA.
+Each and every component of the control system will be sealed and uniquely identified and their identities tracked through their life cycle. - These components and units may not be disassembled or modified in any way and seals and identifiers must remain intact and legible. - 8.2.3 The control system wiring loom connectivity will be specified by the FIA. - 8.2.4 Pneumatic valve pressure may only be controlled via a passive mechanical regulator or from the ECU and its operation will be monitored by the ECU. - 8.2.5 The car hydraulic system will be monitored by the ECU. - 8.2.6 The ECU will be designed to run from a car system supply voltage of 12V nominal provided by a homologated voltage regulator.